TwelveIterationMods/KleeSlabs/README.md

 # KleethoMod
 Minecraft Mod.
-Allows holding shift to only break the top half of a double slab.
+Allows holding shift to only break one half of a double slab.